 The climbing walls at Sutcliffe Sports Centre

 Members of staff help the kids with the gear and help the climbers onto walls with carabiners.
 Automatic belay devices take in the slack as they climb and then lower them gently to the ground.
-We felt really safe all the way, and supervisors are always close at hand.
+We felt safe all the way, and supervisors are always close at hand.
 Our daughter was thrilled about the experience, and we have back several times afterwards.

-Feeling the energy in the centre, the skatepark has been a great hit.
-It’s actually suitable for both BMX, Skateboard, 2 wheels ‘Stunt Scooter’ or “in-line” skates.
+Feeling the energy in the centre, this London skatepark has been a great hit.
+It’s suitable for BMX, Skateboard, 2 wheels Stunt Scooter’ or “in-line” skates.
 BMX bikes, Skateboards or Scooters are also available to hire.
 Protective helmets is compulsory for under 16’s (can be hired too).

 Soft Play for the youngest at Sutcliffe

-The soft play area is really well planned out and is a good way to make sure the whole family stays engaged.
+The soft play area is well planned out and is an excellent way to ensure the whole family stays engaged.
 I wouldn’t necessarily travel only for the soft play area, but it’s great if you have a toddler or baby in tow.
-While our daughter enjoyed the climbing wall, the toddler was exploring the different levels at the soft play area.
-The facilities felt safe, was not too crowded and there is a good separation between the toddler and baby section.
-You’ll find all the usual play elements, including slides, tunnels, a treehouse and a motion-sensitive floor!
-The area goes over three levels, which is great for the toddlers to experience a bit of climbing without any risk.
+While our daughter enjoyed the climbing wall, the toddler explored the different levels at the soft play area.
+The facilities felt safe, was not too crowded, and there is a good separation between the toddler and baby sections.

+Of course, you’ll find all the usual play elements, including slides, tunnels, a treehouse and a motion-sensitive floor!
+The area goes over three levels, which is great for the toddlers to experience climbing without any risk.
 There are also plenty of seats for the parents.
-We didn’t test out the athletics track so far, but would definitely encourage you to check out their webpage and all the activities they arrange to get kids involved in sports.
+We didn’t test out the athletics track so far, but I would encourage you to check out their webpage and all the activities they arrange to get kids involved in sports.